department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### CMS help desk steps
 If there has been a section change, which results in a change to the facility URL:
-- [ ] Create a [url change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E), changing the entry from the old facility URL to the new facility URL. (**Note: The URL change request ticket blocks the completion of this ticket.**)
+- [ ] 1.
+Create a [URL change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E), changing the entry from the old facility URL to the new facility URL. (**Note: The URL change request ticket blocks the completion of this ticket.**)

 <insert_url_change_request_link>

 (Redirects are released Wednesday afternoons, so coordinate the following items below and canonical URL change around that timeframe.)

 #### CMS engineer steps (the new facility)
 - [ ] 2.
+Execute the steps of the URL change request ticket from step 1.
+- [ ] 3.
 Change the Facility Locator API ID on the new facility to the Facility Locator API ID for the old one.
-- [ ] 3.
+- [ ] 4.
 Change the section on the new facility to the old one
-- [ ] 4.
+- [ ] 5.
 Change the VAMC system on the new facility to the old one
-- [ ] 5.
+- [ ] 6.
 Update the Menu link (Parent link) on the new facility to the old system (unable to delete it)
-- [ ] 6.
+- [ ] 7.
 Check the box under URL alias to **Generate automatic URL alias**
-- [ ] 7.
+- [ ] 8.
 Archive the facility with a good log message
-- [ ] 8.
+- [ ] 9.
 Manually disable the menu link for this item directly in the system menu

 #### CMS engineer steps (the original facility)
-- [ ] 9.
+- [ ] 10.
 Change the Facility Locator API ID on the old facility to the Facility Locator API ID for new one
-- [ ] 10.
+- [ ] 11.
 Change the section on the old facility to the new one
-- [ ] 11.
+- [ ] 12.
 Change the VAMC system on the old facility to the new one
-- [ ] 12.
+- [ ] 13.
 Update the Menu link (Parent link) on the old facility to the new system
-- [ ] 13.
+- [ ] 14.
 Check the box under URL alias to **Generate automatic URL alias**
-- [ ] 14.
+- [ ] 15.
 Publish changes with good log message
-- [ ] 15.
+- [ ] 16.
 Manually move the menu link for this item into alphabetical order in locations section of the menu for its new system

 #### CMS engineer steps (bulk edit)
 Update related content (VAMC Facility Health Services, VAMC Non-clinical Services, Events, Stories, etc)
-- [ ] 16.
+- [ ] 17.
 Bulk edit the VAMC Facility Health Services for the original Facility (update the section to the new section)
-- [ ] 17.
+- [ ] 18.
 Manually edit each VAMC Facility Health Service (updating the VAMC system health service to use the new system)
-- [ ] 18.
+- [ ] 19.
 Bulk edit the VAMC Facility Health Services to **Update URL alias**
-- [ ] 19.
+- [ ] 20.
 Bulk edit the VAMC Facility Health services to **Resave content** (now the urls will be correct)

 #### CMS engineer (create script to be run against the production DB)